Lisly25/webserv/README.md

 	}
 	```

-	This latter format will throw an error (but arguably shouldn't - will get back to this)
+	This latter format will throw an error.

++ trailing whitespaces (after semicolons, braces, or on empty lines) are not allowed

 + Comments can be created by typing '#' -> can also be used inline, in which case, everything after it is ignored (there is no option to close it off)